SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 ```

-Now in your inspector you can see effectively the number of faces a die handle has as shown by Figure *@diceDetail@* and it is now easier to check the dice contained inside a handle (See Figure *@DieHandleDetail@*).
+Now in your inspector, you can see effectively the number of faces a die handle has as shown by Figure *@diceDetail@* and it is now easier to check the dice contained inside a handle (See Figure *@DieHandleDetail@*).

 ![Die details.](figures/DiceDetail.png width=70&label=diceDetail)